- Product Reviews

 The most common mistake is stopping before the process is complete.
 The process is like sanding wood.
 The surface will get smoother and smoother with each application.
 Continue with repeat applications until the shine is restored.

 3. Rub in a circular fashion with a soft moist cloth until the area and paste is dry.
 This usually occurs in about 20 - 60 seconds.

-5. Immediately neutralize the paste and clean the area with a neutral stone cleaner like this Recommended Stone Cleaner
+5. Immediately neutralize the paste and clean the area with a stone cleaner like this Recommended Stone Cleaner.

 6. Inspect the spot noting changes.

 9. Repeat this process as many times as needed until you restore the shine and blend with the rest of the surface.